Skip to content

 Doulas are qualified to provide support for all types of births, whether “natural” and unmedicated or with anesthesia in a hospital setting.
 If you’re not the type of person who wants a cheerleader or don’t feel you need additional support or coaching aside from your partner or healthcare team, you may not need or want a doula.

-Having a specially trained childbirth companion has a number of benefits.
+Having a specially trained childbirth companion has many benefits.
 The continuous, individualized care and physical and emotional support for both you and your family can make your pregnancy and childbirth experience a lot more comfortable and more pleasant.

 Thanks for subscribing!